 - Low upfront cost (~$2,000)

-- No standby losses means more efficient operation.
+- No standby losses mean more efficient operation.
 Great for seasonal use / second homes.

-- Compact tankless design will work in homes with no mechanical room or basement.
+- The compact tankless design will work in homes with no mechanical room or basement.

 - Will struggle to keep up with heavy hot water demand